slidevjs/slidev/addons/write-an-addon.md

 }
 ```

-To publish your theme, simply run `npm publish` and you are good to go.
+To publish your addon, simply run `npm publish` and you are good to go.
 There is no build process required (which means you can directly publish `.vue` and `.ts` files, Slidev is smart enough to understand them).

 Addon contribution points follow the same conventions as local customization, please refer to [the docs for the naming conventions](/custom/).